cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 been broadcast to the rest of the processes in the communicator group.

-#### Scatter
+### Scatter

-- [ ] TODO: Fidel, explanation is missing
+While bradcast send all data to all processes, scatter send chunks of data to each process.

-In this example, with `scatter` the members of a list among the processes in the communicator group.
+In our next example, we will `scatter` the members of a list among the processes in the communicator group.
+We illustrate the concept in the next figure, where we indicate the data that is scattered to the rnaked processes with #D_i$

-- [ ] TODO: All, add images

 ![Example to scatter data to different processors from the one with rank 0](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/images/scatter.png){ width=25% }

+#### Scatter Python Objects

+THe example program executing the sactter is showcased next

 > ``` python
 > !include ../examples/scatter.py